-Chhattisgarh Assembly elections: Congress releases list of 12 candidates
+Chhattisgarh Assembly elections: Congress releases first list of 12 candidates

-Raipur, Oct 18: The Congress today released its third list of 12 candidates for the Chhattisgarh assembly elections.
+Raipur, Oct 18: The Congress today released its first list of 12 candidates for the Chhattisgarh assembly elections.

+AICC general secretary Mukul Wasnik, in a statement, announced the candidates for seats in southern Chhattisgarh, which is infested by Naxals.

+Among the candidates fielded by the party are Devati Karma from Dantewada-ST seat, Lakheshwar Baghel from Bastar-ST seat and Shishu Pal Sori from Kanker-ST. The party also decided that its leader Rekhchand Jain will contest from Jagdalpur assembly seat.
+These seats are highly sensitive and affected by Naxal violence.

 Chhattisgarh will go to polls in two phases- November 12 and 20, respectively.
 Counting of votes will be done on December 11.